Search

 • Coconut, coconut water, and coconut oil: These foods are high in potassium and should be kept away from your Lab.

-You can read more about this topic here, What Foods are Poisonous to Labradors?
+You can read more about this topic here: What Foods Are Poisonous to Labradors?

-A Lab having a poop.
-Labrador Poop
+A Lab having a poop on the grass.

 6. Give Your Lab GI-Soothing Herbs To Manage Diarrhea

 If your Labrador’s diarrhea is mild and caused by temporary triggers like diet change, giving herbs with GI-soothing properties can help resolve your dog’s runny poop.
-These include:

 • Fennel seed